 Cerebral palsy is a motor disability that affects nearly 1 million people in the United States.
 Though symptoms vary, many with cerebral palsy experience physical disabilities that affect their quality of life.
-The board-certified neurologists at Integrated Neurology Services, located in four Northern Virginia locations in Alexandria, Falls Church, and Lorton, provide extensive treatment options to help people with cerebral palsy get the care they need and deserve.
+The board-certified neurologists at Integrated Neurology Services, located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community provide extensive treatment options to help people with cerebral palsy get the care they need and deserve.
 To schedule a consultation, contact the office most convenient to you by phone or online today.

 Cerebral palsy refers to neurological disorders that chronically affect body movement and muscle coordination that typically appear in infancy or early childhood.
 It’s caused by damage or abnormalities that occur when the brain is developing, specifically affecting the motor area of the brain that directs muscle movement.

 Medical conditions or events that occur during pregnancy or delivery, such as premature birth, exposure to toxic substances, complications during labor and delivery, or blood type incompatibility between mother and baby, may increase the risk of cerebral palsy.